Virhex/virhex.github.io/_docs/hellbreaker/content.md

 The `Levels` directory contains the level files.
 The game will recursively search inside it for compiled level files (`.clvl`).

 The [level editor]({{site.baseurl}}/docs/level-editor) is used to edit and create levels.
+It can opened from the launcher or `LevelEditor.exe` located inside the `Editor` directory next to the `Game` directory (not the one inside it).

 ## Special directories